Analysis of the Xiaomi 12T Pro in depth and opinion - How smart Technology changing lives

 In terms of connectivity, it offers WiFi 6, Bluetooth 5.2, infrared and NFC but does not have an FM radio.
 It is compatible with 5G networks (in the Sub-6GHz band) and includes a space for a second SIM card (Dual SIM), as well as support for eSIM.

-One aspect for improvement is the transfer speed of the USB port, which is only USB 2.0, while its high-end rivals are usually USB 3.2.
+One aspect for improvement is the transfer speed of the USB port, which is only USB 2.0 , while its higher-end rivals are usually USB 3.2.
 It also does not support video output, in case you want to connect it to a TV.

 The Xiaomi 12T Pro comes with three rear cameras that allow you to take wide-angle, ultra-wide angle and macro photos.